 1. Electrosurgery uses an electric current from a hand held needle.
 The electric current, when applied to the blood vessel, destroys it.
 This method is somewhat painful, but is usually tolerated because it is quick.
 After the procedure, a tiny scab forms which usually heals quickly and with minimal scarring.

 2. Lasers are sources of high energy focused light.
 Certain lasers, called vascular lasers, are designed to target a component of blood called hemoglobin.
-Vascular lasers destroy the blood vessel and leaving the surrounding tissue unharmed.
-The side effects of laser therapy can include pain (similar to a rubber band snap) and temporary purpura or purple pigmentation of the skin similar to bruising.
+Vascular lasers destroy the blood vessel and leave the surrounding tissue undamaged.
+The side effects of laser therapy can include pain (similar to a rubber band snap) and temporary purpura, or purple pigmentation of the skin similar to bruising.
 The purpura usually resolves in a day or two.
 The risk of scarring is low.

 3. Intense pulsed light therapy is similar to laser therapy except broadband light is used instead of focused light.
 The procedure itself is similar to lasers, but there is usually less purpura.